 WOMANITY INDEX IMPLEMENTATION TRACKER 2023 Recommendations Katsina State S/No. Recommendations Implementation Status Remarks Laws and Policies Adopt the VAPP Law.
 Fully Implemented The VAAP law was amended and signed by the governor and came into operation on 24th October, 2023 2 Monitor and strengthen the implementation and impact of the Penal Code in preventing and responding to GBV.
 Fully Implemented Penal code laws are being implemented as they should be.
 When ingredients to crime is proved beyond reasonable doubt, the court imposes the prescribed puishment as stated in the penal code.
-Access to Legal Justice 3 Invest in training for law enforcement officials, judicial personnel, and other stakeholders to ensure they are equipped to handle GBV cases sensitively and efficiently.
+Access to Legal Justic ce 3 Invest in training for law enforcement officials, judicial personnel, and other stakeholders to ensure they are equipped to handle GBV cases sensitively and efficiently.
 Partially Implemented Trainings are conducted even though not routinely.
 If trainings are well invested in, this will assist in revamping the strenthening key stakeholders working on GBV.
 Establish partnerships between formal and informal justice systems to enable a comprehensive and coordinated approach to handling GBV cases.
 Not Implemented Government should implement a comprehensive strategy that addresses societal stigmatization, engages religious and traditional leaders to promote gender equality, and conduct targeted awareness programs to educate the public on reporting mechanisms and legal rights.
 Not Implemented Support Services 6 Government should provide and improve accessibility of support services by establishing additional SARCs and shelters in different areas of Katsina State, particularly in underserved areas.
 Partially Implemented Aside from the fully functioning government owned NASIHA SARC(under the ministry of girl child education and child development) which was mainly commisioned to render support services to sexually abused minors in the state, the second GBV center/SARC is still a work in progress.
 7 Government should provide training and information sessions to healthcare professionals, police officers, and judicial personnel to improve their awareness and understanding of referral and reporting.
 Partially Implemented There is no indepth training to get the 3 main stakeholders to have a very good knowledge of the importance of referral and reporting of GBV cases 8 Government should establish mechanisms to enhance coordination and collaboration between formal support systems (SARCs, shelters) and informal support systems to provide comprehensive support to survivors.
 Not Implemented There are no known informal support systems in the state for GBV victims and survivors.
-Information and Awareness 5 9 Increase the number and frequency of GBV-related programs and campaigns to reach more people effectively.
+Information and Awareness 9 Increase the number and frequency of GBV-related programs and campaigns to reach more people effectively.
 Partially Implemented GBV programs and campaigns are organized less often using audio means to sensitize the public.

-WOMANITY INDEX IMPLEMENTATION TRACKER 2023 Recommendations Katsina State Improve the inclusiveness Not Implemented There aren't materials nor of PwDs in GBV awareness infromation dissemination channels programs to ensure collaboration that are sensitive to PwDs.
-Also, with disability-focused there is no form of synergy with organizations and experts to professional facilitators of PwDs. ensure effective inclusion.
-Work closely with experts to Not Implemented There is no age-appriopraite determine suitable age for curriculum developed to teach sex GBV education and develop education in the state, except for age-appropriate curricula and that organized by the AGILE project training for teachers to ensure which only 247 government/pilot proper implementation of secondary schools were covered.
+WOMANITY INDEX IMPLEMENTATION TRACKER 2023 Recommendations Katsina State ration Not Implemented There aren't materials nor infromation dissemination channels that are sensitive to PwDs.
+Also, there is no form of synergy with professional facilitators of PwDs. nd re Not Implemented There is no age-appriopraite curriculum developed to teach sex education in the state, except for that organized by the AGILE project which only 247 government/pilot secondary schools were covered. on.